psifio/kaggle-nyt-articles/README.md

-My submission for Kaggle competition of new yor times articles popularity
+My submission for Kaggle competition ( new york times articles popularity )